aymanalsagher/shamsya-api-to-chart/README.md

 # How to use

-After pulling or downloading the code you will need to run this command:

-1st open the downloaded folder then run the next command in your CMD
+Download code then navigate to project folder, After that run the next command in your CMD

 ```sh
 npm install